How to restart a business

 “Real freedom comes when you stop allowing external events to shape your emotional experience.”

-Fear may not be the only emotion holding you back.
-A failed business can bring feelings of anger, shame and sadness.
+Failure of any sort brings powerful emotions with it.
+You may be fearful while restarting a closed business, but feelings like sadness, anger and shame may accompany it.
+These types of feelings can spin out of control when things get tough, which can steer your business toward disaster.
 Ask yourself, “Am I in control of my emotions?”
 You don’t want to make bad business decisions because you feel lingering anger or even guilt from your previous ventures.
 Learn to master your emotions so that you can make rational decisions and build the relationships you’ll need to restart your business.
-It isn’t about your emotions being wrong or bad.
-It’s about choosing to look at even negative experiences and emotions as being there to help you, not hurt you.
+Your emotions aren’t wrong or bad, but when you gain control of them, negative experiences become something you can learn from instead of being hurtful reminders.

 5. Turn your “shoulds” into “musts”